igw68/Science2/workflow-nets.md

 * it does not have dead transitions, and
 * from every marking  M reachable from {p_in}, the marking {p_out} is reachable from $M$.

+Checking soundness of negotiation has only been solved at LICS22 [sound-workflow-nets-lics22].
+They show that basically it is EXPSAPCE-complete.

 The following two results say that sound deterministic negotiations are essentially sound free-choice WF.